 - Programming and incorporation the use of different sensors and monitors

-The 2018-2019 school year promises new opportunities for students to explore how STEAM influences Digital Media.
-A couple of projects planned are video capture from the drones and designing and printing of drone modifications
+The 2022-2023 school year promises new opportunities for students to explore how STEAM influences digital media.

 *All career median salary information is courtesy of the U.S. Bureau of Labor Statistics (BLS)